omnivore-app/docs.omnivore/docs/integrations/obsidian.md

 * type: The type of page, for example `ARTICLE` or `FILE`
 * datePublished: The date the article was published in your perferrred date format
 * dateRead: The date the article was read in your perferrred date format
+* dateArchived: The date the article was archived in your perferrred date format
 * fileAttachment: The file attachment attached to the article
+* state: The state of the article, for example `READING` or `COMPLETED`
+* wordsCount: The number of words in the article
+* readLength: The length of time it took to read the article in minutes
 * highlights: A list of highlights attached to the article
   * text: The text of the highlight
   * highlightUrl: The URL of the highlight in Omnivore